Welcome to

 Magnetic flowmeters -- or magmeters, as they are often called -- have also been around longer than any other new-technology flowmeter.
 The Tobinmeter Company first introduced magnetic flowmeters for commercial use in Holland in 1952 and Foxboro introduced them to the United States two years later.
 This puts their time of introduction well before that of other new technology flowmeters, including Coriolis (1977), ultrasonic (1963), and vortex (1969).
 Consequently, magmeters have had more time to penetrate the markets in Europe, North America, and Asia.
 Today more than 60 suppliers worldwide offer magmeters.

-We have recently completed the 7th edition of The World Market for Magnetic Flowmeters, this study builds and expands on earlier editions in 2001, 2003, 2005, 2009, 2015, and 2017.
+We are currently working on the 8th edition of The World Market for Magnetic Flowmeters, this study builds and expands on earlier editions in 2001, 2003, 2005, 2009, 2015, 2017, and 2022.

 • Liners are the “secret sauce” of magnetic flowmeters